Toshio Suzuki: 1970s: Tokuma Shoten

+1976–1984: Pre-Ghibli

-In his capacity as Animage editor he approached Isao Takahata and Miyazaki, who had worked on the animated feature film Hols: Prince of the Sun, for a feature article in the inaugural issue of the magazine but they declined.
+In his capacity as Animage editor, he approached Isao Takahata and Miyazaki, who had worked on the animated feature film Horus, Prince of the Sun, for a feature article in the inaugural issue of the magazine but they declined.
 Suzuki and Miyazaki encountered each other again after the release of The Castle of Cagliostro when Suzuki again approached Miyazaki for an Animage article.
 This time the meetings result in an enduring collaborative relationship.
 In July 1981 Suzuki unsuccessfully pitched Miyazaki's original idea for an animated story, Warring States Demon Castle (戦国魔城, Sengoku ma-jō).
 The Miyazaki article, Hayao Miyazaki, World of Romance and Adventure (宮崎駿 冒険とロマンの世界, Miyazaki Hayao bōken to roman no sekai), was published in the August 1981 issue of Animage magazine.
 About the issue Suzuki has stated: "here is where it all started".
 Suzuki was among those who facilitated the creation and publication of Miyazaki's manga, Nausicaä of the Valley of the Wind.
 He was instrumental in getting the Nausicaä anime made and helped establish Studio Ghibli after the film's release.
 The film was released on March 11, 1984.
-Studio Ghibli was founded in June 1985.
-Miyazaki has stated, "If it were not for Mr. Suzuki, there wouldn't have been Studio Ghibli."